|Page 1 of 2|

 Cons: It's the heaviest compression system on the market, also economically.
 You might need headset spacers in order to install properly.

-Pros: The ISC is a good choice of compression system when entering the thread less fork market on a budget.
+Pros: The ICS is a good choice of compression system when entering the thread less fork market on a budget.
 It’s a very light system

 Cons: The star nut used tends to be weak and bend when riding heavy.
 In order to install, the bars need a slit cut, which weakens the scooter.
-ISC can be a little difficult to install, and you might need a 11-inch long Allen key to tighten or loosen it.
+ICS can be a little difficult to install, and you might need an 11-inch long Allen key to tighten or loosen it.

 Internal Hidden Compression is invented by Blunt/Envy Scooters and is supposed to be a lighter version of the HIC.
 Unlike most compression systems, IHC is built into the actual fork, which is one piece less to assemble.